Last Chance Game Chef

 For example, the 2004 ingredients were [ice, island, dawn, assault], which ended up inspiring games like The Mountain Witch (climbing icy Mount Fuji to assault the witch’s fortress), The Dance and the Dawn (try to find your true love at an island social gathering, hoping that — when dawn breaks — you don’t end up with the one that has a heart of ice), and Polaris (arctic elves struggle against themselves and a demonic assault, with the dawn finally coming for the first time in hundreds of years).

-The main text of your game should be 3,000 words or less, but you may also include additional materials in the form of maps, diagrams, play sheets, etc. This is so you can spend any additional time revising and polishing rather than turning out additional, half-baked material.
+The main text of your game should be 3,000 words or less, but you may also include additional materials in the form of maps, diagrams, play sheets, etc. The word limit is in place so you can spend any additional time revising and polishing rather than turning out additional, half-baked material.
 We’re not going to conduct a word count on your game and disqualify you but, please, this is for the good of your game as well as the sanity of your reviewers, who have jobs, lives, families, etc.

 Rule on Previous Work

-You may draw on concepts you have thought about or worked on before the contest, but everything you submit must be new work, not previous material.
+You may draw on concepts you have thought about or worked on before the contest, but everything you submit must be new work, not existing material.
+Plagiarism or self-plagiarism will get your game disqualified.

 Rule on Intellectual Property

 It is ultimately the designer’s responsibility to deal with all rights-related issues.
-Including excerpts from public domain or open source content — for example, Shakespeare’s works — is fine.
+Including excerpts from public domain or open source content is fine, as long as it’s cited.
 Drawing inspiration from other games is also fine, but be sure to give credit and put it in your own words.

-There will a dedicated forum set up for discussing Game Chef 2011 at the Forge (our previous home from 2002-2004 and the most popular place for discussions in 2010).
+There is a dedicated forum set up for discussing Game Chef 2012 at the Forge (our previous home from 2002-2004 and the most popular place for discussions in 2010 and 2011).
 Other options include Praxis, the RPGnet design forums, your own blog (if you have one), or whatever else you can think of.

 I highly recommend sticking to a single thread per individual game rather than filling a forum with multiple threads about the same game concept.
 That makes it easier for everyone else to parse the forums and for the people interested in your game to find your most recent posts.
 Other threads for general discussion, open questions, and joshing each other are, of course, totally cool.

-Games are due by the time I wake up on the morning of July 25th and are submitted by posting a link to them in the 2011 Game Submission thread (which will be posted once the contest starts).
+Games are due at midnight (in your own time zone) on April 15th and are submitted by posting a link to them in the 2012 Game Submission thread.
 Games should be submitted in PDF format or an audio or video format (mp3, mp4, mov) that reviewers can open without purchasing proprietary software.
-There are lots of ways to find a free place to host files these days, but I recommend 1KM1KT, a long-time partner of Game Chef, if you are looking for options.
+There are lots of ways to find a free place to host files these days, so find one or ask a friend with a website.
+I highly recommend the free blog service WordPress.com, which hosts the Game Chef website.
+Dropbox has also been popular in recent years.

-Once games are submitted, each chef will be randomly assigned 3 or 4 games to review.
-You will have until Saturday, July 30th to pick 1 of the 4 to recommend for the next round.
-Chefs who submit their games early will be assigned games to review as soon as possible, which may be a good option for folks heading off to GenCon.
+Once games are submitted, each chef will be assigned 4 games to review.
+(Games submitted in Italian, due to the special opportunity this year, will be assigned to other chefs submitting games in Italian.)
+You will have until Sunday, April 22nd to pick 1 of the 4 to recommend for the next round.
+Chefs who submit their games early will be assigned games to review as soon as they are available.

 While reviewers are not required to explain their decisions to anyone (and should not be called on to defend their choices), it is good sportsmanship for reviewers to either publicly post a few thoughts on each game (what you liked, what you think could be improved) or send them privately to the games’ authors, so they can benefit and you can build contacts or relationships with other chefs.